fractal6/fractal6.go/docs/file-attachments.md

 For self-hosted Garage on a separate VM, see the standalone Ansible role at `contrib/ansible/roles/garage/`.
 It installs the binary, renders the TOML config, sets up systemd, and (optionally) bootstraps the bucket and access keys.

+## DQL note: no reverse edge on `Tension.comments`

+`Tension.comments` has no `@hasInverse` in the GraphQL schema, so Dgraph doesn't generate a reverse predicate.
+The auth templates (`getCommentAuth`, `getFileAuth`) therefore start their walk at the parent `Tension` and filter with `uid_in(Tension.comments, <comment uid>)` rather than `~Tension.comments`.
+The same pattern is reused in `getCommentFiles`.
+Don't switch back to a reverse-edge walk without first declaring the predicate as `@reverse` in the underlying DQL schema (which the GraphQL admin won't do for you).

 ## Operational notes